jhadev/use-form-demo/README.md

 /*
   If the key in state matches one of these types it will be used as the type for the input field.
-  If it does not match and no type is specified fpr that input field, the type will default to 'text'.
+  If it does not match and no type is specified for that input field, the type will default to 'text'.
 */
 ```